Distinguishing Course Delivery Methods

 What's the difference between online, hybrid, and Blackboard enhanced courses?

 Online courses use a computer and the Internet to access course materials within Blackboard and include the use of email, threaded discussions, simulations, multimedia, chat rooms, and more.
 In most cases, online courses do not have a physical meeting time or place.
 However, some courses may require chat sessions which require that students log into Blackboard simultaneously.
 Additionally, some courses may require proctored examinations which require students to authenticate their identity face to face.
 Online courses include sections 80-89 and 70-72.
+Online degree program courses include sections 100-109 (Note: Only students that are admitted to an online degree program may register for section 100 level courses).

 Hybrid courses use a combination of face-to-face instruction and online activities in Blackboard or a publisher website.
 The syllabi will specify meeting dates and online activities.
 Hybrid courses must meet face-to-face at least 51 percent of the scheduled class sessions.
 Hybrid courses include sections 60-69 and 79.